kwahoo2/bldcMortar-drive/README.md

 **bldcMortar-drive** exposes:

 * 6d84a3d2-9a17-49bc-92f7-3bcc72de2137 Primary Service
-* 6d84a3d2-9a17-49bc-92f7-3bcc72de2138 Characteristic, for sending command and reading data in 8-byte messages
+* 6d84a3d2-9a17-49bc-92f7-3bcc72de2138 Characteristic, for sending commands and reading data in 8-byte messages
 * 6d84a3d2-9a17-49bc-92f7-3bcc72de2139 Characteristic, for encoder 0 value, int64_t
 * 6d84a3d2-9a17-49bc-92f7-3bcc72de2140 Characteristic, for encoder 1 value, int64_t

-The firmware send data to the host using notifications.
+The firmware sends data to the host using notifications.

 The 8-byte command (host-to-drive):